-We have certain minority equity interests over which we have no significant control, to or for which we may owe significant obligations and for which there is no readily available market, and these investments may not be profitable.
+We invested in certain minority equity interests over which we have no significant control, to or for which we may owe significant obligations and for which there is no readily available market, and these investments may not be profitable.

-We have minority investments in RHAC Holdings, LLC and Waipouli Holdings, LLC which are not liquid and over which we have little or no rights, or ability, to exercise the direction or control of the respective enterprises.
+We made minority investments in RHAC Holdings, LLC and Waipouli Holdings, LLC which are not liquid and over which we have little or no rights, or ability, to exercise the direction or control of the respective enterprises.
 In connection with these investments, we may have obligations under certain guarantees related to such investments.
-The ultimate value of each of these investments will be dependent upon the efforts of others over an extended period of time.
+The ultimate value of any minority investments will be dependent upon the efforts of others over an extended period of time.
 The nature of our interests and the absence of a readily available market for those interests restrict our ability to dispose of them.
-Our lack of control over the management of these businesses and the lack of a readily available market to sell our interest in these businesses may cause us to recognize a loss on our investment in these businesses or to incur costs that we do not control.
+Our lack of control over the management of any business in which we are a minority investor and the lack of a readily available market to sell our interest in these businesses may cause us to recognize a loss on our investment in these businesses or to incur costs that we do not control.
 These arrangements are subject to uncertainties and risks, including those related to conflicting joint venture partner interests and to our joint venture partners failing to meet their financial or other obligations.
-Further, the properties owned by these joint ventures are in Hawaii, which has experienced decreased tourist spending and lower hotel occupancy in recent periods.
-For further discussion of these investments, see Note 6 of our consolidated financial statements included herein.
+Further, the properties purchased by these joint ventures are in Hawaii, which has experienced decreased tourist spending and lower hotel occupancy in recent periods.
+In 2008, we wrote down our investment in Waipouli Holdings, LLC and its property was sold during 2010, with no proceeds to us or the LLC.
+For further discussion of these investments, see Note 7 of our consolidated financial statements included herein.